xcode-actions/clt-logger/Readme.md

 ### Log Style

-You can force using a specific log style and ignore the `CLTLOGGER_LOG_STYLE` environment variable.
+You can force the use of a specific log style and ignore the `CLTLOGGER_LOG_STYLE` environment variable.
 This is not recommended.

 ### Configuring Everything